TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

 ### It Is Open-Source

 **I can improve it, I can add an issue, I can see its development**.
-That's all I can't do in Scrutinizer.
-It used to be [open-source](https://github.com/scrutinizer-ci/scrutinizer) but got hidden.
+I can't do anything like that with Scrutinizer.
+It used to be [open-source](https://github.com/scrutinizer-ci/scrutinizer) but got closed.
 That's was a huge step back.

 ### It Focuses Just on PHP

-**It's PHP tool that checks PHP code.** Scrutinizer, on the other hand, focuses on various languages - Python, Ruby, soon Java and Scala.
-That's definitelly a good direction, but not it if simple `composer install` command breaks and is not fixed for months.
+**It's a PHP tool that checks PHP code.** Scrutinizer, on the other hand, focuses on various languages - Python, Ruby, soon Java and Scala.
+That's definitely a good direction, but not if a simple `composer install` command breaks and is not fixed for months.

 ### I Can Control It